All Episodes

 It's ridiculous because I was an addict, Dave.

-And I feel so blessed now to be really well schooled in that, to be really, really well schooled in addiction and the consequences addiction, the fallibility of addiction.
+And I feel so blessed now to be really well schooled in that, to be really, really well schooled in addiction and the consequences of addiction, the fallibility of addiction.

-It was a long time ago, someone like I was making when I was um I think it might have been even before allegations and accusations, like I was just married and living there for a monogamous life, and I was like, I won't say the name because it would be wrong and potentially liable.
+Someone like I was making when I was, I think it might have been even before allegations and accusations, like I was just married and living there for a monogamous life.

-That person's living in in deception and delusion.
+That person's living in deception and illusion.

-There is a grief in letting go of carnality, and I think all of us feel around the edges of our life, the kind of pull of well, I want money, I want control, I want power.
+And I think all of us feel around the edges of our life the kind of pull of, well, I want money.

-And but like the thing about what's happening right now at this moment with the death of Charlie Kirk and with what looks like the death froze of a culture in a way, and I don't mean you know, I mean like the the Jimmy Kimmel stuff, like they were gonna cancel that dude anyway because the the viewers were in decline, but that's and I don't think it's a free speech issue.
+But the thing about what's happening right now at this moment with the death of Charlie Kirk and with what looks like the death froze of a culture in a way.

 I think they're making it a free speech issue so that it's got some juice in it.